KonstantinSimeonov/fluent-schemer/README.md

 <a href='https://travis-ci.org/KonstantinSimeonov/fluent-schemer'><img src='https://travis-ci.org/KonstantinSimeonov/fluent-schemer.svg?branch=master' alt='Coverage Status' /></a> <a href='https://coveralls.io/github/KonstantinSimeonov/fluent-schemer'><img src='https://coveralls.io/repos/github/KonstantinSimeonov/fluent-schemer/badge.svg' alt='Coverage Status' /></a>

 Aims to provide declarative, expressive and elegant approach to validation, while providing an intuitive, easy-to-use api.

 ## It's cool, because
-- it fully embraces ES2015 features such as classes, fat arrow functions, mixins, destructuring statements
+- it **fully embraces ES2015** features such as classes, fat arrow functions, mixins, destructuring statements, modules
-- has a fluent, readable and declarative api
+- has a **fluent, readable and declarative** api
+- **umd compliant** - use it with node or in the browser with scripts tags or module loaders
-- no production dependencies - using `fluent-schemer` does not tie you to any other packages
+- **no production dependencies** - using `fluent-schemer` does not tie you to any other packages
-- helps developers get rid of long if-else code blocks
+- helps developers **get rid of long if-else code** blocks
-- helps developers reuse validation logic
-- extending the validator with a new schema either statically or dynamically is trivial
+- **promotes code reuse** (you can even share validation code between server and client)
+- easy to extends with custom schemas
-- the codebase is small - having a problem or just curious?
+- **small codebase** - having a problem or just curious?
 Reading the source code won't be time consuming :)

 ## It will be cool, because
 - every script, that is part of the validator, will eventually be thoroughly unit tested